typefully/minimal-twitter/README.md

 _You can_ —

 - Control Feed / Timeline Width
-- Toggle Navigation: Buttons, Centering, Labels
+- Control Navigation UI: Buttons, Centering, Labels
 - Activate **Zen Mode**
 - ...and more!